 Considerations for Fruit and Vegetable Growers Related to Coronavirus & COVID-19, University of Vermont

 Information on health and food safety steps that growers should take.

-Disinfectants for Use Against SARS-CoV-2, U.S. Environmental Protection Agency
+Disinfectants for Use Against SARS-CoV-2 (List N), U.S. Environmental Protection Agency

 This list includes products that meet EPA’s criteria for use against SARS-CoV-2, the novel coronavirus that causes the disease COVID-19.